Bedsheets (sábanas) of the three Manuels

-|Manuel Mirón Velarde.
-A native of the town of Paso de Novillos (today Martínez de la Torre) he originally worked for the Constitutionalist Government but left to join the Zapatistas.|
+|Manuel Mirón Velarde was a native of the town of Paso de Novillos (today Martínez de la Torre).
+He originally worked for the Constitutionalist Government but left to join the Zapatistas.|

 |Manuel Roselló Gil, from Misantla, served as paymaster of the Provisional Government.
 Before his affiliation with the Zapatistas he was employed by the administration of the Constitutionalist Government under the direction of Governor Teodoro A. Dehesa.|